bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 ### LEAST

-The `LEAST` clause is used to return the smallest value from a list of columns:
+The `#!sql LEAST` clause is used to return the smallest value from a list of columns:
 ```sql
 SELECT LEAST(col1, col2, ..., colN) FROM table_name